Code-Institute-Submissions/Milestone-Project-2-Interactive-Web-Design/README.md

 * Features
 1. Navigation: tested that the links in the navigation are not broken and work as expected.
 2. Buttons: tested that button links are not broken and redirect as expected.
-3. Input fields: tested input fields validation.

-  1. Player names input fields: run by the JS function rollFunction https://github.com/ernestina404/Milestone-Project-2-Interactive-Web-Design/blob/master/script.js
+3. Player names input fields validation: run by the JS function rollFunction https://github.com/ernestina404/Milestone-Project-2-Interactive-Web-Design/blob/master/script.js
 - Proceeded to click on the roll the dice button without inserting any value for the names input fields > error message "Please enter your names!" appears.
 - Inserted a value for one of the fields only > error message "Please enter your names!" appears.
 - Created an automated test using the Jasmine Framework to ensure the names are not defined when starting the game > https://github.com/ernestina404/Milestone-Project-2-Interactive-Web-Design/blob/master/Testing_Jasmine/specs/testing.js

-  2. Input fields on the form
+4. Input fields on the form
 - Clicked on the "Send" button without filling in any of the input fields > error messages appeared under each fields indicating a value is expected.
 - Inserted a value for one field only > error messages for the unfilled fields appeared indicating a value is expected.
 - Inserted values for two of the three fields only > error message for the unfilled field appeared indicating a value is expected.
 - For the email field type, inserted a text value without folling the format example@domain.com > error message appeared indicating the email address is incorrect.

-4. Button to roll the dice running on the JS function rollFunction: used the Jasmine framework to conduct tests on making sure the number of the dice is a random number between 1-6 > https://github.com/ernestina404/Milestone-Project-2-Interactive-Web-Design/blob/master/Testing_Jasmine/specs/testing.js.
+5. Button to roll the dice running on the JS function rollFunction: used the Jasmine framework to conduct tests on making sure the number of the dice is a random number between 1-6 > https://github.com/ernestina404/Milestone-Project-2-Interactive-Web-Design/blob/master/Testing_Jasmine/specs/testing.js.
  - Clicking the button numerous times to ensure all numbers randomly generated are between 1-6 - fixed a bug on rendering 7 with adding an if statement on the diceNumber JS function.
 - Ensured the random number is correctly concatenated within the function to render the respective image, i.e. number 5 would render an image respective to a dice of 5.
 - Ensured the respective message pops up to inform on the winner.
 - Ensured the player names are not removed from the page unless the page is reloaded, to allow for the players to run through as many rounds as they wish.
 A new game is triggered upon refreshing the page.

-5. Back to top button: ensured the back to top button is hidden by default and only appears as scroll through the site.
+6. Back to top button: ensured the back to top button is hidden by default and only appears as scroll through the site.

+* Responsiveness
+Ensured the website appears responsive and users are able to have a seamless experience while on a desktop, tablet and mobile - solution implemented through media queries here https://github.com/ernestina404/Milestone-Project-2-Interactive-Web-Design/blob/master/styles.css

+* HTML & CSS Validation
+Ensured there are no HTML & CSS errors through testing on https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/.
+Corrected the errors and some of the warnings - other css warnings were left unchanged to maintain the overall goal on the appearance of the site.

 # Deployment